 Meet Our Chief

 Chief Daniel Acosta has been employed by the Sebastian Police Department for over 21 years.
 Prior to being appointed as the Chief of Police, he served as the Operations Captain, which included Road Patrol, the Criminal Investigations Division, the Communications Center, School Resource Officers, Community Policing Enforcement (COPE), the Special Response Team, and the Volunteer Program.

 Chief Acosta obtained an Associate in Science degree for Criminal Justice from Brevard Community College (now Eastern Florida State College), a Bachelor of Science degree in Administration from Barry University, and earned a Master of Public Administration from Barry University.
 Chief Acosta is also a graduate of the University of Louisville’s Southern Police Institute Administrative Officers Course, class #140 among several other leadership courses.

 Chief Acosta began his law enforcement career in 1995 when he attended the Police Academy in Brevard County and worked for the Fellsmere Police Department prior to being hired at Sebastian Police Department in 1999.
 His experience includes working as a Patrol Officer, Field Training Officer, Detective, tactical member of the Special Response Team, Hostage Negotiator, Patrol Corporal, Patrol Sergeant, Detective Sergeant, Support Services Commander and Operations Captain.
 He has also served as the background investigator for all positions hired within the Police Department and as a Computerized Voice Stress Analyzer (CVSA) operator, for the purposes of truth verification, for both investigative and employment selection purposes.
-He is currently the President of the Treasure Coast Chiefs of Police and Sheriff's Association and serves on the board of executives on the Substance Abuse Council, as well as, the Executive Roundtable of Indian River County.
+He is currently the President of the Treasure Coast Chiefs of Police and Sheriff's Association and serves on the board of executives for the Substance Awareness Center of Indian River County, as well as, the Executive Roundtable of Indian River County.